-- Pass Rochester College (non-nursing) courses with a C or higher.
+- Pass Rochester University (non-nursing) courses with a C or higher.

-- Pass RC-SON nursing courses (NUR) with a B- or higher.
+- Pass RU-SON nursing courses (NUR) with a B- or higher.

-- Application deadline for Fall entry into Rochester College School of Nursing is the last Friday in May.
-The complete application includes full acceptance to Rochester College and receipt of all transcripts by the application deadline.
-Personal information provided on the Rochester College application form may be considered for evaluation.
+- Application deadline for Fall entry into Rochester University School of Nursing is the last Friday in May.
+The complete application includes full acceptance to Rochester University and receipt of all transcripts by the application deadline.
+Personal information provided on the Rochester University application form may be considered for evaluation.

-- Decisions regarding acceptance to Rochester College School of Nursing are made by the Admissions Committee.
+- Decisions regarding acceptance to Rochester University School of Nursing are made by the Admissions Committee.
 The Admissions Committee reviews all applications that meet minimum requirements.